00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 55:47 And so in those cases, the selection process may not work as intended.

-55:53 Some other part of the code read it and that makes it crash.
+55:53 Some other part of the code read it, and that makes it crash.

-55:57 You didn't actually touch that code over there.
+55:56 You didn't actually touch that code over there.

 55:59 Something like that.

-55:59 - Yeah, absolutely.
+55:59 Yeah, absolutely.

-56:13 And it says a test pollution is where a test fails due to the side effects of some other test in the suite.
+56:13 And says a test pollution is where a test fails due to the side effects of some other test in the suite.

-56:20 And that's pretty interesting.
+56:20 That's pretty interesting.

 56:24 Have you heard of this?